project-zot/project-zot.github.io/docs/articles/workflow.md

 The following sections describe the step-by-step workflow.
 To view the steps combined into a single script, see [Reference: Full workflow script](#fullscript).

-### Step 1: Set up the environment and tools
+### Step 1: Download the client tools

-As a first step, we define and create directories, then download binaries for zot, regctl, and cosign.
+This workflow uses the `regctl` registry client and the `cosign` image signing tool.
+As a first step, we download binaries for these tools in a tools directory.

 ```shell
 TEST_TMPDIR=$(mktemp -d "${PWD}/artifact-test-${1:+-$1}.XXXXXX")